Understated Grandeur: Elegant period home in an outstanding location.

 There are seven bedrooms arranged over the first floor, together with three bathrooms and a separate WC.
 The two principal bedrooms share a Jack and Jill' bathroom and have lovely far-reaching views to the South Downs.

 The detached three bedroom cottage offers excellent ancillary accommodation to the main house.
-It has been regularly let on an AST, currently achieving a rental of £1,300 pcm.
+It has been regularly let on an AST, achieving a rental in the region of £1,300 pcm.

 Outbuildings, Gardens and Grounds

 Swithewood is approached via a gated in and out driveway, which leads to a parking area ahead of the property.
 The driveway continues along the side of the house, past the cottage, to a further area of parking and hardstanding around which are sited the various outbuildings, including stables, a dilapidated timber chicken shed and a variety of large steel-framed barns with adjoining garaging.